 Two randomized prospective trials have established three-drug regimens (triplets) for induction therapy in younger fit transplant-eligible patients).

 Triplet therapies such as VRd and CyBorD can be used in patients in whom fitness is adequate and concurrent morbidities are minimal.
-When triplets are deemed too difficult, doublets with VD (bortezomib plus dexamethasone) or RD (lenalidomide plus dexamethasone) can be used, or even a triplet such as VMP (bortezomib, melphalan, and prednisone) as described in the section for younger fit patients.[12,21] The advent of daratumumab, the monoclonal antibody directed at CD38, has changed the options since this biologic therapy has been studied with the aforementioned doublets and triplets in both phase II and phase III trials.
+When triplets are deemed too difficult, doublets with VD (bortezomib plus dexamethasone) or Rd (lenalidomide plus dexamethasone) can be used, or even a triplet such as VMP as described in the section for younger fit patients.[12,22] The advent of daratumumab, the monoclonal antibody directed at CD38, has changed the options since this biologic therapy has been studied with the aforementioned doublets and triplets in both phase II and phase III trials.

 Immunologic reaction to the initial dose of daratumumab can be modulated by splitting the first infusion over 2 days or using the subcutaneous version (not U.S. Food and Drug Administration‒approved).